gustavobgama/laravel-passport-demo/README.md

 ## Description

-This repository is a tutorial to demonstrate the three types of authentication available for the laravel implementation of OAuth2, called [Laravel Passport](https://laravel.com/docs/master/passport).
-There are two simple laravel applications inside it, one is called **API** (containing the tasks resource to be accessed and protected) and the other called **Consumer** (the app that want to access the tasks).
+This repository is a tutorial to demonstrate how [Laravel Passport](https://laravel.com/docs/master/passport) implements the four authorization flows defined by the [OAuth2 RFC](https://tools.ietf.org/html/rfc6749).
+There are two simple laravel applications inside it, one is called **API** (containing the tasks protected resource to be accessed) and the other called **Consumer** (the app that wants to access the tasks).

 ## Installation